Dipole-quadrupole model and multipole analysis of resonant membrane metasurfaces: Application examples

 Another interesting behavior observed in Fig.~\ref{fig:rtuc1}(a2) for TM polarization is that the relatively broad resonance occurring at $\theta=0$ and $\lambda=500$~nm practically does not depend on the incidence angle ($\approx 5$~nm blueshift of the resonance peak in the $\theta \in [0, 60^\circ]$ range) and becomes narrower by increasing the angle $\theta$.
 To explain this behavior, let us consider that resonance at three different angles, $\theta=[0,25^{\circ},50^{\circ}]$ (see Fig.~\ref{fig:TMField}(a)), and decompose into multipole contributions [amplitude and phase, Fig.~\ref{fig:TMField}~(b) and (c)].
 From the multipole decomposition, we see that the resonance is a result of the superposition of the in-plane parallel ED ($p_1^{\parallel}=p_x$) and out-of-plane perpendicular MQ ($M_3^{\perp} = M_{yz}$) components.
 Furthermore, they are coupled [see Eq.~(\ref{rTM})], therefore, the multipole contributions in the reflection remain in-phase for the considered angles of incidence.
 Both the ED and MQ resonances blueshift slightly and get narrower when the angle $\theta$ is increased.
 In Fig.~\ref{fig:TMField}(b), it is shown that the zero of ED resonance (anapole) is almost not shifted.
 Hence, one can say that the ED resonance can shift only up to this zero over $\theta$.
 This is true for MQ resonance, since it is coupled to ED resonance.
 Due to these behaviors, the reflectance experiences only a small resonance shift over a wide range of angles of incidence.
 A similar feature, but for a narrower resonance, is also present in the case of TE polarization [resonance around $\lambda=550$~nm in Fig.~\ref{fig:rtuc1}(a1)].
 These features can have a potential application, e.g., in sensing and nonlinear optics, since the electric field is mostly concentrated in an accessible air hole region and its amplitude, enhanced ca. 5 times, remains also stable (see Fig.~\ref{fig:TMField}~(d1)-(d3)).

 Here, it is important to note that by optimizing the membrane-metasurface design (e.g., its thickness, hole diameter and period), one order of magnitude in electric field enhancement can be gained inside the hole as well as at the surface of the membrane.
-Indeed, as shown in Fig.~\ref{fig:TMField}(e), the electric field is 50 and 70 times enhanced in the hole and at the surface of the membrane, respectively.
+Indeed, as shown in Fig.~\ref{fig:TMField}(e), for the optimized metasurface with thickness $H=100$~nm, hole diameter $D=100$~nm, and period $P=500$~nm under $x$-polarized plane wave excitation, the electric field is 50 and 70 times enhanced in the hole and at the surface of the membrane, respectively.